PawseySC/singularity-containers/_episodes/44-setup-singularity.md

 The script has been mostly inspired by the [Sylabs docs for installing Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).

-The first part of the script has some variable definitions, some of which might need customisation, *i.e.* version and installation path for Singularity and Go (a build pre-requisite):
+The first part of the script has some variable definitions, some of which might need customisation, *i.e.* version and installation path for Singularity and Go (a build pre-requisite).
+It also cd's to the user's home to carry out the required downloads (other locations might be more suitable depending on the machine setup):

 ```
 #!/bin/bash

 # define custom variables
-GO_DIR="/opt"
+INSTALL_DIR="/usr/local"
-GO_VERSION="1.13.10"
+GO_VERSION="1.14.12"

-SING_DIR="/usr/local"
+SING_VERSION="3.7.4" # or another tag or branch if you like

-SING_VERSION="v3.5.2" # or another tag or branch if you like
+USERID="$USER" # DO NOT change this

-USERID="$USER" # do not change this
+cd $HOME
 ```
 {: .source}